NexusFi: Find Your Edge

 Market Profile is a framework, not a signal generator.
 Here's where it breaks down:

 Overnight range exceeds 60% of prior RTH range.
 When the overnight session has already covered most of the prior day's range, the RTH Initial Balance becomes less meaningful.
-Action: Use overnight high and low as primary reference levels instead of prior day's VA.
-Classify day type only after B period confirms whether RTH is adding new range or rotating within overnight range.
+Use overnight high and low as primary reference levels instead.

 Low-volume sessions (holiday, half-day, rollover).
 Profiles built on thin participation produce irregular distributions.
-Day type classification is unreliable.
-Action: Reduce position size by 50% or stand aside entirely — the lack of OTF participation means no one is enforcing structural levels.
+Reduce position size by 50% or stand aside entirely.

 Scheduled news events (FOMC, NFP, CPI).
 A rate decision can convert a developing Normal Day into a Trend Day within a single 30-minute period.
-Action: Flatten positions 15 minutes before the announcement.
-After the event, wait for one full TPO period to complete before reclassifying the day type.
+Flatten positions 15 minutes before the announcement and wait for one full TPO period after the event before reclassifying.

 Side by side comparison of poor high, good excess high, poor low, and good excess low Market Profile tail formations